lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.failOnStandardError` | Treats any Karma, Angular, or other testing stderr output as a failure.
 This can sometimes be useful for uncovering testing issues
 `karmaTestExplorer.testsBasePath` | The base folder containing the test files (relative to the project root path for Karma projects, or the project `root` path specified in `angular.json` for Angular workspace projects).
 If not specified, defaults to the longest common path of the tests discovered in the project
-`karmaTestExplorer.testFiles` | The path glob patterns identifying the test files (relative to the project root path) `karmaTestExplorer.excludeFiles` | The path glob patterns identifying files to be excluded from `testFiles` (relative to the project root path).
+`karmaTestExplorer.testFiles` | The path glob patterns identifying the test files (relative to the project root path) `karmaTestExplorer.excludedFiles` | The path glob patterns identifying files to be excluded from `testFiles` (relative to the project root path).
 The `node_modules` folder is always excluded
 `karmaTestExplorer.reloadOnKarmaConfigChange` | Enables reloading of Karma on changes to the Karma configuration file `karmaTestExplorer.reloadOnChangedFiles` | The files which when modified will trigger a Karma reload `karmaTestExplorer.karmaReadyTimeout` | The duration in milliseconds after which the extension will stop listening and give up if Karma is not started, connected to the extension, and ready for testing